 9:00-12:00 or 1:00-4:00.
 Enrichment classes and full day available.

-Elmwood is a singing school and every family receives an Elmwood CD, which they often start listening to before school starts.
-Children enjoy these familiar connections from the first day they are in school.
+Children often start listening to the Elmwood CD before school starts and they enjoy these familiar connections from the first day they are in school.

 In the fall, children return for Orientation Day, when they play with a small group of classmates for a shorter period time so they can meet their teachers and some friends.
 Later in the week school starts, with all of our daily routines in place.

 Teachers welcome children, help them put their things away, check backpacks for notes and invite the children to play.
 The room is ready each day with engaging materials out such as play dough, puzzles, or building materials.

 We sing our hello song, count the friends, find out who has a job, sing fun finger plays and talk about what we can expect at school that day.
 Teachers use role play to model how we talk and play with each other.
 We also frequently play group games from our Elmwood repertoire.
 Threes go from parallel play to social, cooperative play; group games are a critical way of encouraging children to play with one another and feel part of a group.